AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/User/Suggested_Items/content.rst

    #.
 The .zip packages of this |project_name| qualification kit;
    #.
 The |tqa_doc| document;
    #.
 The GNAT Pro and GNATcoverage binary packages containing the executable
       files as well as their accompanying infrastructure and documentation.
+Likewise for GNATemulator in the case of cross configurations.

  * **Activity 7.2.7:** with respect to these items, we let the user deploy the most appropriate process depending on his own configuration management process and tools.